 Square is the traditional cushion shape.
 Most cushions are square, so look for a length/width ratio < 1.05.
-If you prefer a rectangular cushion, then we suggest looking for a length/width ratio > 1.1.
-Diamonds 1.05-1.10 are in a no man’s land, neither square nor rectangular.
+If you prefer a rectangular cushion, then we suggest looking for a length/width ratio > 1.1, but you might also consider a rectangular radiant instead.
+Diamonds 1.05-1.10 are neither square nor rectangular.

 Cushion Modified Brilliant

 The crushed-ice version of the cushion modified brilliant can be identified visually or by looking at the pavilion facet diagram (example above).
 Although there are many different variations, the main pavilion facets (the “X”) don’t extend all of the way to the corners.